How to go From “Zero to Hero” With a Website Revamp

 If that is indeed the case, just switch your hosting – there are plenty of affordable web hosting providers you can choose from.

 It is time to get to work.
-Do what you know you can, outsource what you can’t – don’t half-ass things just to save a few bucks – you will just end up needing another revamp a year later.
+Do what you know you can, outsource what you can’t – don’t do things in half measures – you will just end up needing another revamp a year later.
 Whether using a team or DIY, create the website and apply your designs and upload content.

 Ask friends and colleagues to test the website too.
 It is always a good idea to have some fresh eyes that were not a part of the revamp process.

-Before we go, let’s take a peek at a few websites revamp examples to showcase visually what you need to aim for.
+Before we go, let’s take a look at a couple of website revamp examples to showcase how transformative a good website redesign can be.

 And here’s the new look:

-The before website looked dated with its retro graphics, while the latest version looks modern, crisp, and clean.
+Rev’s original website looked dated with its retro graphics, while the latest version looks modern, crisp, and clean.
 Rev has replaced vague statements about the company with valuable information about their services, value and pricing so the user can take action to learn more or sign up straight away..
 They have also introduced simple animations that give more dynamic to the page, but are low-key enough so as not to distract from the CTAs.

 Here is ATW’s before website:

-The next step is to solidify your own website revamp strategy using the advice in this article and get to work.
 A website revamp doesn’t have to be super time-consuming.
-If you can get the right team on board and procure the right tools you’ll soon be well on your way.
+If you can get the right team on board and procure the right tools you’ll soon be on your way.